 The program is flexible, allowing you to custom design your path of study with the help of an academic advisor to meet your individual needs, enabling you to select the specific classes that will help strengthen your graduate school application or meet specific program prerequisites.

 Enroll in fewer than four classes.

-Complete four or more classes and pursue a Graduate Foundations Certification.
+Complete four or more classes and pursue a Graduate Foundations Certification of Professional Achievement (CPA).
 Students who successfully complete four courses, with a cumulative grade of B or better will be awarded a Certification of Professional Achievement in Graduate Foundations and an official Columbia University transcript detailing the course of study.

-(For the certification option, Students are required to maintain an overall minimum GPA of 3.0 (B).
-Every course creditable toward the certification must be taken for a letter grade.
-Courses with a grade below a C will not count toward the completion of the certification.)
+(For the CPA option, Students are required to maintain an overall minimum GPA of 3.0 (B).
+Every course creditable toward the CPA must be taken for a letter grade.
+Courses with a grade below a C will not count toward the completion of the CPA.)

 Students in the Graduate Foundations Program have access to: